OCHA-DAP/hdx-python-country/README.rst

 with retrieving data from the urls.
 (Also it is possible to force the use of the internal static files.)

+This library is part of the `Humanitarian Data Exchange`_ (HDX) project.
+If you have humanitarian-related data, please upload your datasets to HDX.

 -  `Usage <#usage>`__
 -  `Countries <#countries>`__
 -  `Configuring Logging <#configuring-logging>`__